ancatmara/early-irish-lemmatizer/rule-based/README.md

 ## Old Irish Lemmatizer

-A dictionary-based lemmatizer for Old, Middle and Early Modern Irish developed in the [School of Linguistics](https://ling.hse.ru/en/), NRU HSE.
+A lexicon-based lemmatizer for Old, Middle and Early Modern Irish developed in the [School of Linguistics](https://ling.hse.ru/en/), NRU HSE.
 The lemmatizer is able to predict lemmas for OOV-words and shows the average accuracy of 65,71 %.

 ### Usage